Romathonat/VirtualGuessr/README.md

 ![](demo_gif.gif)

 # Stand by
-Due to legal issues and the complexity to generate assets for the game, I have to put it into stand by
+Due to legal issues and the complexity to generate assets for the game, I have to put it in stand by

 # Dev
 To launch as dev: